astronomer/docs/learn/airflow-decorators.md

 - [Branch decorator](airflow-branch-operator.md#taskbranch-and-branchpythonoperator) (`@task.branch()`), which creates a branch in your DAG based on an evaluated condition
 - Kubernetes pod decorator (`@task.kubernetes()`), which runs a [KubernetesPodOperator](kubepod-operator.md) task
 - [Sensor decorator](what-is-a-sensor.md#sensor-decorator) (`@task.sensor()`), which turns a Python function into a sensor.
 This sensor was introduced in Airflow 2.5.
-- [Astro Python SDK decorators](https://github.com/astronomer/astro-sdk), which simplify writing ETL/ELT DAGs
+- [Astro Python SDK decorators](https://github.com/astronomer/astro-sdk), which simplify writing ETL/ELT DAGs.

 You can also [create your own custom task decorator](https://airflow.apache.org/docs/apache-airflow/stable/howto/create-custom-decorator.html).